 Shergar's victory in 1981 was another famous race.
 So good had his form been in the lead-up to the race that he was only the third horse since the war to be an odds-on favourite for the Derby.

 Sure enough, with a couple of furlongs to go, the horse demonstrated his full brilliance, surging clear and winning by ten lengths despite cantering over the line at the end, the widest recorded winning margin in the history of the race.

-These, of course, are just some of the great Derby races from down the years.
+These, of course, are just some of the great Epsom Derby races from down the years.
 Many people will have their own favourites.
-And, who knows, perhaps 2018 will bring a race to top them all?
+And, who knows, perhaps next year will bring a race to top them all?